-Bettina Gray has keynoted, lectured on world religions, interfaith dialogue, and global security in North America, Europe, India, Korea and Australia and acted as a consultant to the John Paul II Center for Interreligious Dialogue and the World Council of Churches on interfaith relations.
-She is co-founder and former chair of the North American Interfaith Network and interview host of the landmark PBS series, A Parliament of Souls.
+Recipient of the Interfaith Visionary Award from Temple of Understanding in New York, Bettina Gray has consulted and lectured on pluralism, interfaith dialogue, and global security in North America, Europe, India, Korea and Australia.
+She is co-founder of the North American Interfaith Network (NAIN) and interview host of the landmark PBS series, A Parliament of Souls.

 Consultant in Communications and Interfaith Relations for the John Paul II Center for Interreligious Dialogue, 2018-2019